 Bethany Schmidt is our Community Technology Coordinator.
 She grew up in the Midwest and studied Political Science and Journalism at the University of Nebraska (go Huskers!).
 Before joining BHML, she worked in environmental education, most recently at nonprofits in Seattle.
 Bethany grew up as a library rat and had (let’s be honest—still has) a propensity for borrowing way too many books at once.
-She is a fierce advocate of access to knowledge and tries her hardest to stay up to date on library-related Supreme Court opinions.
+She is a fierce advocate of access to knowledge.
 Bethany loves baking Challah, birding, learning scientific plant names and doing the NYT crossword.
 Email Bethany at firstname.lastname@example.org.

 Harolyn Hylton is our Assistant Director.
 She has spent the last 30 years working in libraries and bookstores in the Boston and Washington D.C. areas.
 Harolyn enjoys road trips, walking, cooking, writing, reading, and herding cats.
 Email Harolyn at email@example.com.

-Joanna Breen, MSLIS is our Executive Director.
+Joanna Breen, MSLIS, is our Executive Director.
 She was born and raised in Cambridge, MA and earned her Bachelor’s Degree in Documentary Studies at the College of Santa Fe, NM.
 In 2012 she graduated with honors from Simmons Graduate School of Library and Information Science.
 Before joining the staff at BHML Joanna worked and volunteered in all kinds of libraries from private to prison.
-Joanna is an advocate for libraries and is dedicated to their role in supporting vibrant, connected, and inquisitive communities.
-She enjoys photography, writing, cooking, social justice, and falling asleep during movies.
-Email Joanna at email@example.com.
+Joanna is an advocate for the role of libraries and intellectual freedom in the pursuit of social justice and is dedicated to supporting vibrant, connected, and inquisitive communities.
+She enjoys photography, writing, cooking (eating), and falling asleep during movies.
+Email Joanna at firstname.lastname@example.org.